carloslodelar/cardano-course/handbook/module-3-peer-to-peer-p2p-networking.md

 }
 ```

-### Configuring the node to use P2P
+## Configuring the node to use P2P

-To Enable P2P, we do it from the configuration file, take for example the Preview testnet [configuration file](https://book.world.dev.cardano.org/environments/preview/config.json), it contains the field  `"EnableP2P".` It can be set to `false` or `true`
+You can enable P2P from the configuration file.
+For example, in the preview testnet [configuration file](https://book.world.dev.cardano.org/environments/preview/config.json), you will find the field `EnableP2P`, which can be set to either `false` or `true`.

-For example, on Preview testnet the default is `true` since this network is already running with P2P.
-We also need to configure the Target number of _Active_, _Established_ and _Known_ Peers, together with the target of _Root_ Peers
+On the preview testnet, the default is `true` since this network is already running with P2P.
+You will also need to configure the target number of _active_, _established_ and _known_ peers, together with the target number of _root_ peers:

 <pre><code>{
 ...